-All schools conduct official emergency drills for fire and tornadoes a minimum of four times per school year.
-In addition, we practice a school emergency drill twice a school year.
+All schools conduct official emergency safety drills for fire and tornadoes a minimum of four times per school year.
+In addition, we practice a security school emergency drill twice a school year and two bus evacuation drills each year.
 These drills are registered with the Cedar Rapids Community School District and the Cedar Rapids Fire Department.
 If volunteers or visitors are in the building when emergency signals sound, they should respond to the warning by following the group they are with or by responding to special directions from the principal or a staff member.
 In the event of a building evacuation, staff and students will move to a relocation center identified by the District and local law enforcement.
+Local radio and television stations will announce when and where parents/guardians may be reunited with their children.